-like those of M\"ossbaur effect.
-We study the photon's energy spectrum when this condition is satisfied in a large wave packet $\sigma_A=\sigma_C$.
+like those of the M\"{o}ssbauer effect.
+We study the photon's energy spectrum when this condition is satisfied in a large wave packet $\sigma_A = \sigma_C$.
 The reduced momentum becomes

-from Eq.\,$(\ref{small-gamma-parameter})$.
+from Eq. \eqref{eq198}.
 The energy of the massless particle is proportional to the momentum and

-Substituting Eq.\,$(\ref{central-energy-psD})$, we have the expectation value of $E_{\gamma}$
+Substituting Eq. \eqref{eq200}, we have the expectation value of $E_\gamma$:

-which is much larger than the energy difference $E_A-E_C$.
-Thus the product of average energy with the time interval for the light is equal to that for the atom
+which is much larger than the energy difference $E_A - E_C$.
+Thus the product of average energy with the time interval for the photon is equal to that for the atom:

-Now, $\sigma_{\gamma}$ is the size of particle which the photon interacts with and $\sigma_A$ is that of the atom, they are proportional to the average-time intervals of their reactions.
-Thus the conservation law Eq.\,$(\ref{average-energy-conservation})$ for the energy is satisfied for average value.
-This unusual phenomenon occurs because the electromagnetic interaction takes place in the narrow space-time region where the wave functions of the $A$, $C$ and photon overlap.
-When $\sigma_{\gamma}$ is much smaller than $\sigma_A$, the region has the area $\sigma_{\gamma}$ and moves with the velocity ${\vec v}_{\gamma}$ furthermore.
-Hence the energy is conserved in this moving frame where the photon has the effective energy $E_{\gamma}(\tilde{\vec{p}}_\gamma)$, which is much smaller than $E_{\gamma}(\vec{p}_\gamma)$.
+Now, $\sigma_\gamma$ is the size of the particle with which the photon interacts and $\sigma_A$ is that of the atom; they are proportional to the average-time intervals of their reactions.
+Thus the conservation law Eq. \eqref{eq62} for the energy is satisfied for the average value.
+This unusual phenomenon occurs because the electromagnetic interaction tales place in a narrow space-time region where the wave functions of $A$, $C$ and the photon overlap.
+When $\sigma_\gamma$ is much smaller than $\sigma_A$, the region has the area $\sigma_\gamma$ and also moves with the velocity $\vec{v}_\gamma$.
+Hence the energy is conserved in this moving frame where the photon has the effective energy $E_\gamma(\tilde{\vec{p}}_\gamma)$, which is much smaller than $E_\gamma(\vec{p}_\gamma)$.
 Hence the average energy of $\gamma$ becomes much larger than the energy difference between $A$ and $C$.
 This is the pseudo-Doppler effect caused by the wave packets.

-The condition, Eq.\,$(\ref{small-gamma})$, is fulfilled in various situations.
-A molecule in gas propagates almost freely and an atom is bound in solid.
-The wave packet size of a molecule in gas is given by the square of mean free path and is of order of $10^{-14}\,[\text{m}^2]$, whereas that is the atomic distance in a solid of the order of $10^{-20}\,[\text{m}^2]$.
+The condition Eq. \eqref{eq197} is fulfilled in various situations.
+A molecule in a gas propagates almost freely and an atom is bound in a solid.
+The wave packet size of a molecule in a gas is given by the square of the mean free path and is of the order of $10^{-14}$ m${}^2$, whereas that is the atomic distance in solid of the order of $10^{-20}$ m${}^2$.
 Hence we have